Education Curric, Tchg, & Lrng (EDUB)

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-A curriculum and instruction course for the cluster of subject areas for the Social Sciences: History, Geography, Native Studies.
-This course provides the foundational principles for the study of curriculum, instructional strategies and assessment in the Social Sciences.
-May not be held with EDUB 1230.
+A curriculum and instruction course for the cluster of subject areas for the Social Sciences: History, Geography, Indigenous Studies.
+This course provides the foundational principles for the study of curriculum, instructional strategies and assessment in the social sciences.

 PR/CR: A minimum grade of C is required unless otherwise indicated.